Lizzie Marvelly

 Elizabeth Lillian Marvelly (born 5 July 1989) is a singer, songwriter and social commentator from Rotorua, New Zealand.
 She first achieved success as a classical crossover vocalist before switching to pop music.
 She ran the website Villainesse until 2021, and has written for the New Zealand Herald, discussing feminist issues.
-In July 2020 she was appointed the director of Rotorua Museum; she stepped down from the role in December 2021.
+From July 2020 to 2021, she was director of the Rotorua Museum.
+She became Chief Executive of Girl Guiding New Zealand in 2024.

 Background

 Marvelly was born in Rotorua and is the only child of Brett Marvelly and Vlasta Marvelly née Bartunek.
 Her maternal grandfather was from Czechoslovakia, escaping from Prague during World War II.
 Her maternal grandmother Jean Kerrigan was from Ohinemutu and through her Marvelly affiliates to Ngāti Whakaue.
 She is related to entertainer Howard Morrison, who was her maternal grandfather's best friend.
 Marvelly grew up in the Prince's Gate Hotel, built in 1897, which her parents owned.
 She attended Rotorua Girls' High School, and then won a senior scholarship at King's College in Auckland for her seventh form year.
 She graduated from Massey University with a Bachelor of Arts in English and Psychology in 2015.